-The annual (3-year cycle) audit plan is prepared and submitted to the SB for review and confirmation.
+The annual (audit plan (based on a three-year cycle) is prepared and submitted to the SB for review and confirmation.
 Upon confirmation, the HolA distributes the plan to business leaders and executes the plan during the course of the audit plan period.
 Additionally, at HolA discretion or at the request of the ARCC, or management, other unannounced audits may be performed.